-Amer.-In aortic regurgitation give digitalis and iron.
+Amer.-In a ortic regurgitation give digitalis and iron.
 Digitalis can be safely given so long as it acts as a diuretic.
 If the patient is anæmic, give iron.
-If vertigo or syncope is liable to occur, prescribe quinine or strychnine.
+If vertigo or syncope is liable to occur, prescribe quinine or strychnia.
 Senega and ammonia often afford relief.
 Let the patient avoid alcohol, coffee, strong tea, and tobacco.